skardhamar/rga/README.md

 The package uses OAuth 2.0 ([protocol](http://tools.ietf.org/html/draft-ietf-oauth-v2-22)) to access the Google Analytics API.

+### News / changelist

+- Pulling data in batches has been added.
+- No more SSL errors (thanks to Schaun Wheeler, who also has been added as a collaborator!)
+- A bunch of tweaks

 ## Installation

 ### Manually

+Since `rga` is still under development it is not yet on CRAN, please download the development version.
+You can get the latest version from github with:

 Install the [devtools](https://github.com/hadley/devtools) package: